Philip of Austria, Duke of Burgundy, King of Castile and León

 Philip’s bride, then Infanta Juana of Aragon; Credit – Wikipedia

 During the First Italian War (1494 – 1495), Philip’s father Maximilian made an alliance with the husband and wife rulers of what is now Spain, Ferdinand II, King of Aragon and Isabella I, Queen of Castile and León, for a double marriage between their children.
 Juan, Prince of Asturias, the only son and heir of Ferdinand and Isabella, would marry Maximilian’s only daughter Margaret of Austria, and Ferdinand and Isabella’s second daughter Infanta Juana of Aragon would marry Maximilian’s only son Philip.
-These marriages were part of the foreign policy of Ferdinand and Isabella to build a network of alliances through the marriages of their children to strengthen their kingdoms, destined to be inherited by their son Juan, against France, their major rival at that time.
+These marriages were part of Ferdinand and Isabella’s foreign policy of building a network of alliances through their children’s marriages to strengthen their kingdoms against France, their major rival.
 The double marriages were never intended to allow the Spanish kingdoms to fall under the control of the House of Habsburg, which they eventually did.
-Philip’s intended bride Juana was third in line to the thrones of Aragon, Castile, and León after her elder brother Juan and her elder sister Isabella, and would fall further down the line of succession if her elder siblings had children.
+Philip’s intended bride Juana was third in line to the thrones of Aragon, Castile, and León after her elder brother Juan and her elder sister Isabella.
+Juana would fall further down the line of succession if her elder siblings had children.

 18-year-old Philip and 16-year-old Juana were married by proxy at the Palacio de los Vivero in Valladolid, Kingdom of Castile.
 On August 22, 1496, Juana began her journey to her new home.
 The wedding was formally celebrated on October 20, 1496, at the Collegiate Church of Saint Gummarus in the small town of Lier, then in the County of Flanders, now in Belgium, near the city of Antwerp.